sanjaliroy/2048-AI-4511/README.md

 # 2048-AI
-AI that plays 2048 puzzle using minimax and alpha-beta pruning.
+AI that plays 2048 puzzle using random, minimax with alpha-beta pruning, or Monte Carlo Tree Search.

 By default if you run it, you will be running the Monte Carlo agent.
 Execution command is written below.